 My name is Candace Corinne Bowen.
 My parent's chose my given name for its meaning.
 Candace means, 'Glowing,' and Corinne means, 'Maiden.'
-It may sound dorky, but I often wonder if that's where my fascination for medieval history comes from.
+I often wonder if that's where my fascination for medieval history comes from.

 Several people have asked me where my ideas come from so I thought I would briefly share the workings of my slightly quirky mind.
 Being a visually oriented person, I often find inspiration in the strangest of places.

-The story for, A Knight of Silence, came to me as I was watching actress Marlee Matlin dance.
-The image of her dancing in addition to her demonstrated award winning acting despite her deafness left a profound impression on me.
-Building on that image and combining my love of both history and romance, A Knight of Silence, is a tribute to all people brave enough to dance to their own tunes.
+The plot for my first novel came to me the night I watched Marlee Matlin's debut on Dancing with the Stars.
+The image of a deaf actress dancing so beautifully to music she could not hear left a profound impression on me.
+Building on that image with my love for both history and romance, A Knight of Silence is a tribute to all people brave enough to dance to their own tunes.

-The idea for, Jack of Hearts, released through 7R Publishing, came to me over dinner with friends.
+The idea for Jack of Hearts came to me over dinner with friends.
 Talking over a Jack the Ripper movie, the idea for a romantic suspense story surrounding the family of Jack’s last victim was just there.

 I do not use outlines and am completely lost when it comes to some of the terminology used by other authors.
 I simply come up with an idea for a story and put it on paper.
 The fact that people seem to like my ideas is surreal and means a lot to me.